 The Wagner tuba was conceived by Richard Wagner (1813-1883) in the summer of 1853 when he was exiled in Zurich.
 He was working on Das Rheingold and envisaged a quartet of instruments which he called Tuben.
 The opera’s Valhalla motif was initially intended for trombones but then changed to Tuben in the orchestral draft.
 Wagner probably had in mind the ancient Bronze age Nordic horn, or lur, when he designed the Wagner tuba.
 The aim was to bridge the gap in timbre between the horn and trombones, and so blend the sounds of the brass section more effectively.
 Being a smaller sized tuba it would also integrate the sound of the new bass tuba (created in 1835) with that of the horns.
 The quartet of Wagner tubas would also be able to function on their own as a choir.

-Nowadays, the Wagner Tuba is generally used as an alternate doubling instrument to the horn and played as part of a quartet, comprising a pair of tenor tubas (played by 5th and 6th horns) and a pair of bass tubas (played by 7th and 8th horns).
-It’s because of this doubling and quartet performance combined with the fact that there are few works written to include the instrument, that most horn players do not have a Wagner Tuba of their own.
-Usually, orchestras, music colleges, opera houses, etc purchase four Wagner Tubas as a set for use as and when required.
+Today the Wagner tuba is generally used as an alternate doubling instrument to the horn and played as part of a quartet, comprising a pair of tenor tubas (played by 5th and 6th horns) and a pair of bass tubas (played by 7th and 8th horns).
+Accordingly, it has long been a tradition that horn players rely upon their orchestra, music college or opera house to supply the necessary set of Wagner Tubas.
+That scenario, however, is changing … and fast!